 The holidays are coming!
 We’re all a buzz with our preparations, but sometimes it’s easy to forget that the furriest members of our home need some special considerations too.
 So, it’s time to brush up on some safety rules for your pet during this magical time of year!

-In case something happens to your pet this holiday season, you don't want to be stressing at the last second to find a vet.
+If something happens to your pet this holiday season, you don’t want to be stressing at the last second to find a vet.
 Make sure you know which vets are open for the holidays.
-It's helpful information to have year-round, but it's especially relevant when a lot of businesses are closed.
+It’s helpful information to have year-round, but it’s especially relevant when many businesses are closed.

 While pretty, many of these plants can be highly toxic to humans and animals.
 Festive plants such as mistletoe, holly, pine, lilies, balsam, cedar, and even poinsettias, are all ones you should be especially careful around.
 Consider getting a plastic look-alike for your decoration needs, or keep them secure and out of reach.
 If ingestion does occur, contact your vet immediately!